 Visit the Vasa Museum

 Located on the island of Djurgården, it is easy to reach the Vasa Museum using public transport or even on foot from the Radisson Blu Strand Hotel Stockholm.
-Explore the best attractions and beautiful waterways of Stockholm by booking accommodation at our harbour side hotel.
+Explore the best attractions and beautiful waterways of Stockholm by booking accommodation at our harbor side hotel.